 Consumers should be better protected following updates to the Insurance Code of Practice, which now includes a standard definition for 'flood'.
 The Queensland floods of 2011 prompted the reform, when many homeowners found out the hard way that it was the source of the water, and the small print in their insurance policy, that made the difference when it came to making a claim.

-In line with changes brought about by the National Disaster Insurance Review, as of July 2014 insurers will have to define flood as "the covering of normally dry land by water that has escaped or been released from the normal confines of any lake, river, creek or other natural watercourse, whether or not altered or modified, or any reservoir, canal, or dam".
+In line with changes brought about by the National Disaster Insurance Review, insurers have had to define flood from July 2014 as "the covering of normally dry land by water that has escaped or been released from the normal confines of any lake, river, creek or other natural watercourse, whether or not altered or modified, or any reservoir, canal, or dam".